-Key objectives of the predictive model included, forecasting wind patterns that predicted when wind conditions would intensify and how long they would last; optimising recovery plans by developing the best strategies for resuming port operations after wind-related disruptions; assessing equipment resilience by determining whether global advancements in port equipment could improve operations under extreme weather conditions.; the consideration of terminal redesign by exploring potential redesigns of port infrastructure and vessel docking procedures to better withstand wind disruptions, and undertaking an economic impact study by analysing how weather affects port efficiency and use the findings to guide future capital investments.
+Key objectives of the predictive model included, forecasting wind patterns that predicted when wind conditions would intensify and how long they would last; optimising recovery plans by developing the best strategies for resuming port operations after wind-related disruptions; assessing equipment resilience by determining whether global advancements in port equipment could improve operations under extreme weather conditions.; the consideration of terminal redesign by exploring potential redesigns of port infrastructure and vessel docking procedures to better withstand wind disruptions, and undertaking an economic impact study by analysing how weather affects port efficiency and using the findings to guide future capital investments.

-2.5 South African Revenue Service (SARS) - Role in trade facilitation and customs control

-- 2.5.1.1 SARS considered itself an integral part of South Africa's economic system, ensuring smooth trade operations while also collecting taxes and customs duties.
+- 2.5 South African Revenue Service (SARS) Role in trade facilitation and customs control. - 2.5.1 Findings - 2.5.1.1 SARS considered itself an integral part of South Africa's economic system, ensuring smooth trade operations while also collecting taxes and customs duties.
 Its primary objective was trade facilitation, ensuring minimal disruption while maintaining compliance with regulations.
-SARS followed a risk-based approach, where cargo was only inspected if flagged by their risk engine. - 2.5.1.2 SARS prioritised education and compliance assistance for traders, importers, and clearing agents before taking enforcement action and processed between 450 and 500 declarations daily at the Port of Cape Town, of which 6% were flagged for additional scrutiny, and 3% resulted in cargo being physically stopped.

-- 2.5.1.3 The following challenges in port operations were highlighted and included the following: Depot compliance matters some depots failed to cooperate with SARS inspections leading to unnecessary delays; Unauthorized release of cargo certain importers and clearing agents circumvented customs procedures, leading to compliance violations; Low penalties versus cargo value some businesses accepted penalties as a cost of doing business, undermining SARS enforcement efforts; Multi-Agency co-ordination delays in container movement resulted from the involvement of multiple agencies, sometimes doubling the processing time beyond the three-day target. - 2.5.1.4 SARS introduced automated tracking systems to monitor staff efficiency and improve turnaround times.
-The goal was to achieve a 36-hour processing time, with Cape Town leading in sea modality efficiency.

-2.6 Transnet National Ports Authority (TNPA) - Operational updates and strategic initiatives
+SARS followed a risk-based approach, where cargo was only inspected if flagged by their risk engine. - 2.5.1.2 SARS prioritised education and compliance assistance for traders, importers, and clearing agents before taking enforcement action and processed between 450 and 500 declarations daily at the Port of Cape Town, of which 6% were flagged for additional scrutiny, and 3% resulted in cargo being physically stopped. - 2.5.1.3 The following challenges in port operations were highlighted and included: depot compliance matters some depots failed to cooperate with SARS inspections leading to unnecessary delays; unauthorised release of cargo certain importers and clearing agents circumvented customs procedures, leading to compliance violations; low penalties versus cargo value some businesses accepted penalties as a cost of doing business, undermining SARS enforcement efforts; multi-agency co-ordination delays in container movement resulted from the involvement of multiple agencies, sometimes doubling the processing time beyond the three-day target. - 2.5.1.4 SARS introduced automated tracking systems to monitor staff efficiency and improve turnaround times.
+The goal was to achieve a 36-hour processing time, with Cape Town leading in sea modality efficiency. - 2.6 Transnet National Ports Authority (TNPA) Operational updates and strategic initiatives. - 2.6.1 Findings - 2.6.1.1 Key updates and strategic initiatives were discussed during the engagement with the TNPA.
+Key focus areas include port corporatisation, infrastructure projects, operational improvements, and efficiency measures to enhance port performance.
+The TNPA was in the process of corporatisation, with oversight from the Minister of Transport and Minister of Finance.
+This transition aimed to enhance operational efficiency and governance within the ports sector.
+Workstreams were established to align operations with corporate governance requirements. - 2.6.1.2 The Port had 42 berths and three ship repair facilities, making it one of the largest ship repair hubs in Southern Africa.
+11 terminal operators handled cargo, with 82% of operations run by the private sector.
+The port operated four tugboats, two workboats, two pilot boats, and two launch boats to service vessels.
+Two additional launch boats were introduced in 2023 to improve maritime services.
+A second-hand tugboat from Durban originated in the process of being acquired to stabilise marine services.